Pohnpei Marine Protected Areas (MPA)

 Paieke Marine Park

-Owned by Bryan Damarlane, this pleasant, breezy swim-picnic-camp park is located on a network of dredged coral causeways that extend out into the lagoon at the point where the road begins to turn east toward the Awak valley.
+This pleasant, breezy swim-picnic-camp park is located on a network of dredged coral causeways that extend out into the lagoon at the point where the road begins to turn east toward the Awak valley.
 A number of thatched residential huts varying in size and a nahs (meeting hut) or two are positioned around the water’s edge for guests at an extra cost.
 The swimming is good all along the west side, though the shallows tend to be silty rather than sandy.
 Snorkelers should follow the edge of the reef further out into the lagoon for best results.
 The kids will love tinkering around in the shallows under the shady trees.
 Paieke operates on a reservation-only basis.

-• To make reservations for day visits or overnight stays, call Bryan Damarlane at +691.925.0382.
+- To make reservations for visits call +691.925.0382.

 Pein Ahi Marine Park